scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

 </code></pre>
 <br><br>

-Ee access to the machine through SMBClient with the password “anonymous”, inside we can see that there is a log.txt file.
+We access to the machine through SMBClient with the password “anonymous”, inside we can see that there is a log.txt file.
 <pre><code>
 ~> smbclient //10.10.161.115/anonymous
 Password for [WORKGROUP\Arch]: